 While in work

 If someone has hearing loss, it’s important for them to get support at the earliest possible stage.
 If you offer health checks for your employees, then you should include a hearing check as part of this.
-You should make it clear during these checks that your organisation is on hand to support anyone who is diagnosed with a hearing loss.
-You can also use appraisals or performance reviews as an opportunity for employees to discuss the development of any health condition which might be relevant to their work.
+Make it clear during these checks that your organisation is on hand to support anyone who gets a result that indicates possible hearing loss.